20 reasons why your emails go to spam (+ how to fix it)

 7. Spam filter triggers

 Email service providers have identified certain words as indicative of spam — these can be words with malicious or fraudulent intent or clickbait words.
-Emails containing such words or too many hyperlinks or images get marked as potential spam.
-These include words like “free,” “buy now,” “limited time offer,” or an excessive use of exclamation marks.
+Emails containing such words, too many hyperlinks, or images get marked as potential spam.
+These include words like “free,” “buy now,” “limited time offer,” or excessive use of exclamation marks.

 Here’s a comprehensive list: